springload/frontend-starter-styles/README.md

 > Everything mentioned in the installation process should already be done.

+This is the architectural base for css that we work with at Springload.
+Build on top of this as you wish, but here are the [css guidlines we follow](https://github.com/springload/frontend-starter-kit/blob/master/docs/css.md).

 Should you choose to run any of this project's build tasks, it uses [node-sass](https://github.com/sass/node-sass) by way of [node-sass-chokidar](https://github.com/michaelwayman/node-sass-chokidar), and [PostCSS](https://github.com/postcss/postcss).

 ```sh